zhaoy37/SAT_Solver/README.md

 Please note that **this implementation can be inconclusive** because of the search space of the SMT solver (whose details are discussed in the next section).

 To use the solver, call the `solve_subset_sum` function from `/problems/subset_sum/subset_sum_solver.py`.
 There are two required parameters: 1) `target_list` denotes the list of nonnegative integers, L. 2) `target_sum` denotes the target, X, of the subset to be summed up to.
 There are two optional parameters.
-The `lower_bound` and the `upperbound` allow the user to control the scope of the search space for the SMT solver, which increases the possibility of finding the solution but also increases the time complexity as the search space scope increases.
+The `lower_bound` and the `upper_bound` allow the user to control the scope of the search space for the SMT solver, which increases the possibility of finding the solution but also increases the time complexity as the search space scope increases.
 When the solver returns "UNSAT", the algorithm reports inconclusiveness.
 Otherwise, upon a successful completion, the solver returns a dictionary mapping each index of the list L to a number 1 or 0, where 1 represents the presence of the variable given by that index in the solution subset and 0 represents the non-existence.

 Internally, the solver encodes each index of the list to a variable, y_i, with potential values in {0, 1}.
 Then, the SMT_encoding denotes that `sum(y_i * L[i]) == target_sum`.
 The SAT_encoding connects the SMT representations via conjunctions.